artembatura/zero-scriptsjs/README.md

 ## Description

-The main idea of the project is resolve the inconvenience on using popular tools, on use which creates large and complex configurations.
-To support and expand such configuration it is a chore work
+The main idea of project is resolve the inconvenience on using popular tools, on use which creates large and complex configurations.
+Supporting and extending such configuration it is a chore work

 ## Features